 The trichophytic donor closure can be used on patients who have had previous hair transplant procedures and are looking for improvement in the camouflage of their donor scar.
 It is also used for patients undergoing their first hair restoration procedure.
 It is particularly useful in repair or corrective work.

 Follicular Unit Extraction (FUE)

-FUE can be used solely as a means to recreate hairlines and cover bald skin, or it can be used in conjunction with the standard strip procedures.
+While this method will produce far more scarring than the standard strip technique, this additional scarring will be less visible and non-linear, which can be more attractive to many patients who chose to buzz cut their hair very short.
+FUE can also be used solely as a means to recreate hairlines and cover bald skin, or it can be used in conjunction with the standard strip procedures.
 FUE may also be used as a means to repair scarring from older obsolete hair transplant surgeries.

 Modified FUE (mFUE)

 The grouping is then dissected into perfect follicular units under a microscope by our “super technicians” just like a strip (FUT) procedure.
 While the technicians are preparing the grafts, Dr Feller or Dr Bloxham place a single stitch or staple into the small hole left by the mFUE tool.
-This creates a small “dash” in the donor region that is difficult to visualize, even with shorter hair.
+This creates a small “dash” in the donor region (which varies in size depending on the approach used for each specific patient) that is difficult to see, even with shorter hair.

-By removing the follicular units in small groups and closing each cut with a stitch or staple, mFUE avoids the damage that causes poor growth in FUE but still creates minimal (and non-linear) scarring in the donor.
+By removing the follicular units in small groups and closing each cut with a stitch or staple, mFUE avoids the poor growth of FUE but still creates minimal and non-linear scarring in the donor.

 mFUE is ideally suited for patients seeking strip results without the linear scar.
 It is particularly useful in highly visible regions of the scalp like the hairline. mFUE can be used in any scenario where FUT or FUE may be utilized.